-Put simply, a workout is an agreement between a lender and borrower to negotiate the terms of a loan to benefit both parties and prevent foreclosure.
+Put simply, a loan workout is an agreement between a lender and borrower to renegotiate the terms of a loan to benefit both parties and prevent foreclosure.

 Experts can help developers negotiate and implement a workout agreement that will end in the successful completion of a project, even during the most volatile of times.